hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 <https://www.pexels.com/photo/photo-displays-person-holding-ball-with-reflection-of-horizon-940880> <!-- .element: class="attribution" -->

 note:
-FIXME: Introduceer deze variable.
-Voeg waar mogelijk samen met het verhaal hieronder.

-Because who in their right mind would dare to claim that Google Chrome will be around forever?
-I mean, it will probably be gone in ten years or so...
+So here's our final prediction variable.
+It is hard to stay on top, hence "the disadvantage of the dominant product".
-By then it will have been replaced by a superior product.
+Eventually the dominant product will be replaced by a new one, like the browser world.
-These replacements in the browser world have happened at least four times until now.
-Mosaic was replaced by Netscape, which was replaced by Internet Explorer.
+Netscape was replaced by Internet Explorer.
-Which was replaced by Internet Explorer, which was replaced by Mozilla Firefox, which was replaced by Google Chrome.
+Internet Explorer was replaced by Mozilla Firefox Mozilla Firefox was replaced by Google Chrome.
-And I can't think of a reason why it wouldn't happen for a fifth time.
+And I can't think of a reason why it wouldn't happen again.

-FIXME: bedenk een verbindende zin naar het volgende onderwerp.
-En hopelijk iets beters dan wat er nu staat.

-So let's see how these things have happened until now in the version control world!
+So let's return to the version control world antd see which products we need to investigate as aspiring successors of Git!